chaseruskin/orbit/docs/src/4_topic/3_vendors.md

-# Vendors
+# Vendors and Registries

+It can be hard to begin to keep track of all your IP that is available, especially among a team where different members are contributing to different projects.
+To streamline maintaining a list of the IP available, Orbit uses _vendors_.

+The vendor is the first identifier in an IP's PKGID.
+To store a

 A vendor is special type of directory that can indirectly point to a collection of IP.
-Vendor directories are automatically managed by Orbit and do not require a user to manually edit it.
+A vendor "points" to IP by storing the manifest files corresponding to each version of the IP.

+Once a vendor directory is initialized and set up, Orbit automatically handles the ability to refresh, use, and update the directory.

 ## vendor.toml